5yncr/frontend/docs/index.rst

 Usage
 -----
-After installing 5yncr-Tracker and it's dependencies, do:
+After installing 5yncr-Tracker and it's dependencies, and running the backend,
+do:

 .. code-block:: bash